-Local tourism is what we’re all about at Classic Journeys.
-We put our pesos, dirhams, and euros into the pockets of the folks who live where we travel.
-From tour leaders to glacier guides to truffle hunters, village elders to geishas, llama herders to gelato makers, restaurateurs to hoteliers, we work with the local people to support their livelihoods.
+We put our pesos, dirhams, and euros into the pockets of the people who live where you travel.
+From tour glacier experts to truffle hunters, village elders to geishas, llama herders to gelato makers, restaurateurs to hoteliers, we work with the local people to support their livelihoods.
 It’s your guarantee that you’ll have authentic, up-close experiences on your trip.
 Best of all, our person-to-person business dealings help sustain their ways of life.
 These wonderful friends reciprocate by welcoming you into their worlds.

 We have soft spots for childhood education and women’s economic issues.